Aim and Scope

 Starting with the second issue of 2015, TPR will appear twice a year in either special issue or symposium format.
 Special issues are entirely devoted to a topic and can be guest edited.
 If you are interested in proposing a special issue get in touch with the editors.
 Symposium-based issues include a symposium on a specific topic as well as stand-alone articles.
-Additionally, TPR specializes in good quality, extended reviews and review articles; for enquiries concerning this kind of contribution, please contact our review editors.
-All symposium-based issues and some special issues will be preceded by a Call For Papers.
+Standalone, special issue and symposium-based submissions are (non-anonymously) desk reviewed by the editor(s) of TPR or by the specific special edition / symposium editor, with papers passing this stage entering into double blind peer-review.
+Additionally, TPR specializes in good quality, extended reviews and review articles which are (in most cases) reviewed by the review editor(s), as opposed to undergoing the peer-review process applied to regular (stand-alone) contributions and special issue and symposium contributions; for enquiries concerning this kind of contribution, please contact our review editors.
+Most symposium-based issues and some special issues will be preceded by a Call For Papers.

-TPR is generously supported by a development grant of the DFG (Deutsche Forschungsgemeinschaft, German Research Foundation), and is firmly committed to Open Access as a means to disseminate research findings.
+TPR is generously and exclusively supported by a development grant of the DFG (Deutsche Forschungsgemeinschaft, German Research Foundation), and is firmly committed to Open Access as a means to disseminate research findings.

 All content published in TPR is transferred to the German National Library (DNB) for the purpose of long-term archiving.